NEW JERSEY TRUCK ACCIDENT lawyers

 We do not settle for anything that is unfair to our clients.

 If the insurers do not want to act fair, we will take them to trial.

-We will let the insurance companies know that we are not afraid to go to trial – period.
-Insurers know that it is a very large risk to go to trial for a personal injury because juries almost always side with the injured party.
+We will inform the insurance companies that we are not afraid to go to trial.
+Insurers know it is risky to go to trial for a personal injury because juries almost always side with the injured party.
 Knowing that we will go to trial on your behalf will make them more willing to agree to the terms of your compensation package.

 When a NJ truck accident leads to a wrongful death

-Sadly there are times when a truck accident results in the death of one or more of the passengers in the smaller vehicle.
+Sadly, a truck accident sometimes results in the death of one or more of the passengers in the smaller vehicle.
 Qualified surviving family members can file a Wrongful Death lawsuit against the trucking company.